fagan2888/ose-course/README.md

 ## Basic outline

-We organize the course around the two flagship codes of our group.
-After a brief introduction to the class and our initiative, we use two of our flagship codes to explore selected issues in software engineering, numerical methods, and computational engineering.
+We organize the course around the two flagship codes of our group: `respy` and `estimagic`.
+After a brief introduction of the class and our initiative, we use two codes to explore selected issues in software engineering, numerical methods, and computational engineering.

 ### Introduction